MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/cant-add-folder-right-now.md

 ## Symptoms

-When trying to sync a OneDrive or SharePoint team site, you get the following error:
+When you try to sync a OneDrive or SharePoint team site, you get the following error:

 > Sorry, OneDrive can't add your folder right now.